goddtriffin/plausible-rs/README.md

 ## Developers

 Project is under active maintenance - even if there are no recent commits!
-Please submit an issue / bug request if you the library needs updating for any reason!
+Please submit an issue / bug request if the library needs updating for any reason!

 ### Feature Requests